junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Bobby is getting increasingly desperate.
 "Never thought I'd lose the boys like this, in a time even before they're born."

 He slams Castiel's collar, shaking him a lot more violently.
 "You gotta wake up, Cas." his voice practically pleading.
-"Dean's waiting for you!
-Sam's waiting for you!"
+"The boys are waiting for you!
+Dean's waiting for you!"

 Cas lets out a pained groan.